beirtipol/piansible/README.md

     - This is one of my personal applications, run with Spring Boot.
 I've left it in here as an example for how you can host your own application locally.
 Assuming you don't want it, you can simply remove it from the Nginx [docker-compose.yml](./docker-stack-nginx/templates/docker-compose.yml) as well as the [subdomain file](./docker-stack-nginx/files/data/proxy-confs/fix.subdomain.conf) and the reference in the [up.yml](./up.yml).
 Then you can remove the directory for [docker-stack-jfixtools](./docker-stack-jfixtools)

 ## Pre-Requisites
+* An Ansible environment.
+You have a choice of:
+    * (Easy) Docker Desktop
+    * A Linux Environment
     * Windows 10 WSL 2 (for running Ansible, but you can alternatively run from a linux host)
         * Ubuntu for WSL
-* Ansible Community.General
+    * Ansible Community.General (If not taking the easy route)
 * 2 or more Raspberry Pis
 * Repeat for each Pi
     * Flash your Raspberry Pi SDCards with the latest Raspbian Lite OS